-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 - 2020 (Parliamentary Joint Committee).

-In addition to the Corporations Amendment (Litigation Funding) Regulations 2020, the previous federal government even proposed to cap funders' returns (a measure ultimately not enacted) to tighten controls on the industry.
+In addition to the Corporations Amendment (Litigation Funding) Regulations 2020 (Cth), the previous federal government even proposed to cap funders' returns (a measure ultimately not enacted) to tighten controls on the industry.
 The appropriate regulation of funding remains contentious.

 2.6 Is legal finance considered consumer credit and is it captured by the relevant protective regulations in your jurisdiction?